XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 #### NOTE
 The k value in KNN is not stored in the deformation record file or the given deformation scripts.
 Note that different k values will result in different deformation outcomes.
 To reproduce the exact deformation process, ensure consistency in the k value.

+Our algorithm performs object-level deformation, so objects in the scene need to be segmented in advance into deformable objects and background Gaussians.
+Outlier Gaussians that are extremely far from the object can affect the program's estimation of the object's bounding box.
+These outliers should be removed.
+You can press `F4` to visualize the distribution of sampling points and check whether such cases occur.

 ## TODO
 We will upload our video of this interactive system soon.